mohit7386/JAVA_and_DSA/readme.md

 ```

 #### 5.2 Using an IDE:
-1. Open your IDE (IntelliJ or Eclipse).
+1. Open your IDEIntelliJ or Eclipse).
 2. Create a new Java project.
 3. Write the same "Hello World" program in the editor.
 4. Click **Run** to execute the program.